pepcape/NPGR003-24/05-Animation/README.md

 # Credit points
 **Basic solution: 7 points**
-* all generated frames must be circular symmetric to resemble a mandala (see the previous task `04-Mandala`)
+* all generated frames should have circular symmetric to resemble a mandala (see the previous task `04-Mandala`).
+  Well justified exceptions (e.g. for animation transitions) will be accepted
 * image size in pixels via arguments
 * output filename mask specified in an argument
 * C# program creates animation frames as a sequence of PNG images on disk
 * encoding of the video-file (e.g. using the `FFmpeg` utility)
-* publishing of the video on some public platform (YouTube, Vimeo, Google Drive...)
+* publishing of the video on some public platform (YouTube, Vimeo, Google Drive, Facebook, Instagram...)
 * documentation in the `README.md` file (including definition of all command line arguments and URL of the uploaded video)